It’s a great day to learn about the many potential health benefits of peppermint.

 The researchers believe this is because rosmarinic acid acts as an anti-inflammatory agent, inhibiting certain cytokines associated with airway inflammation.

-10. May Help Relieve Headaches
+10. Helps Relieve Headaches

 Peppermint may have muscle-relaxing and pain-relieving qualities.